Ensono/stacks-azure-data/docs/workloads/azure/data/etl_pipelines/data_processing.md

 ![ADF_SilverPipelinesList.png](../images/ADF_SilverPipelinesList.png)

-In Data Factory a standard data processing pipeline is as simple as this example:
+In Data Factory a data processing pipeline can be as simple as this example:

 ![ADF_Silver.png](../images/ADF_silver.png)